antnh6/antnh6.github.io/_posts/2017-07-12-reinforcement.md

 Below are two efficent algorithms for doing so.
 They are basically the same, all variations of Bellman updates.
 ### 1. Value Iteration
 - Algorithm
-    1. Assign random value to each state ????
-Need values for states with 0 time steps
+    1. Assign random value to each state (usually 0)
     2. Use the Bellman equation above to update the values
     3. Repeat step 2 until values converge (i.e. they no longer change much, or the change is under some pre-defined threshold)
 - Efficiency is O($$a*s^2$$) per iteration because we have to visit each state to do the updates and at each state, there's potentially s number of states because all of the states could be interconnected.
-- Limitations:
+- Limitations: <a id="policy-extraction"></a>
     - Can take a long time to converge, and policy usually converges way before values do.
 See demo [here]().
     - Once we have the optimal values, they do not right away tell us what action to take unless we do **Policy Extraction** for every state
+        - from values
     \begin{equation}
         \pi^\*(s) = arg\max_{a}(R(s) + \gamma\sum_{s'}P(s,a,s')V^\*(s'))
     \end{equation}
-    Knowing Q-values will be easier to select actions than knowing values!
+        - from Q-values
     \begin{equation}
         \pi^\*(s) = arg\max_{a}(R(s) + \gamma*Q^\*(s,a)
     \end{equation}